Known for its music, cuisine, and the ever-popular Mardi Gras parade, these New Orleans cocktails are just as bright and fun as The Big Easy itself.

 Yes, it’s called a frappe, but I promise you don’t need your blender!
 In fact, this cocktail may just be the simplest on this list.

-All you’ll need to whip up this delicious drink is Absinthe, simple syrup, muddled mint, and soda water!
-And one big glass full of ice.
+All you’ll need to whip up this delicious drink is four simple ingredients and one big glass full of ice.

 How easy is that?

 Ingredients: simple syrup, lemon wedge, mint leaves, Absinthe, soda water